technomancy/leiningen/CONTRIBUTING.md

 ## Bootstrapping

 You don't need to "build" Leiningen per se, but when you're developing on a checkout you will need to get its dependencies in place.
-Just use a stable release of Leiningen to run `lein do install, classpath .lein-bootstrap` in the `leiningen-core` directory.
+Just use a stable release of Leiningen to run `lein bootstrap` (an alias for `lein do install, classpath .lein-bootstrap`) in the `leiningen-core` directory.

 If you don't have a stable `lein` installed, simply check out the `stable` branch and copy `bin/lein` to somewhere on your `$PATH`, then